Homemade Italian Salad Dressing (5 minute recipe!)

 How to store this salad dressing

 The best way to store salad dressing is in a jar in your fridge.
-We use a glass Mason jar with a tight-fitting screw top lid.
+We use a glass Mason jar with a tight-fitting screw-top lid.
 Give the jar a good shake to mix it up again before using it.

 How long does homemade Italian dressing last?

 This salad dressing will last for at least 2 weeks in your fridge.
-NOTE: if you use fresh garlic instead of garlic powder, the dressing will only last for 1 week.
+NOTE: If you use fresh garlic instead of garlic powder, the dressing will only last for 1 week.

 How to use Italian salad dressing